cloudmesh-community/fa18-523-61/project-report/report.md

 You can configure tweepy to work in a search or streaming manner.
 Tweepy has a class entitled StreamListener that will access the Twitter API and pull all tweets are created using the specified criteria [@www-pythondata-twitter].
 Once executed, the script will continue streaming until the script is stopped.
 The api.search method will provide a collection of tweets based upon a count variable specified earlier.
 One thing of note is the Tweepy will only return 100 tweets at a time, so the script will need to contain an iterative loop function to run continuously until the value specified in the count variable is met.

 After the script is run, the data can now be inserted into the MongoDB Atlas database.
 The pymongo library includes an insert function that will allow the user to insert either one record, or many records into the database.
 In order to use the insert many function, you will need to create a collection database object.
 A MongoDB collection is essentially a collection of documents, or in relation to Twitter data, a collection of json documents [@www-docs-mongodb-collections].
+A collection can be thought of as being similar to a SQL relational table [@www-blog-jlevente-intro].
 The collection, if it doesn't already exist, can be created within the insert statement itself.
 Below are two examples:

 -- insert sample insert statements